Spinach vs Broccoli: Which is Better? A Complete Comparison

 Vitamin A & Beta Carotene

-Beta-carotene is a compound present in broccoli and spinach.
+Beta-carotene is a compound present in both foods.
 The body converts beta-carotene into vitamin A.

 According to scientific studies, vitamin A helps the eyes when it comes to dim light vision and dry eyes 9.